 - A comprehensive background report which, at minimum, describes:

 - Current system and community services, where the services reside, and associated strategies, challenges, and costs

 - Unmet needs, system gaps, and system performance

 - Overview of federal, state, and regional/county data, roles, funding and strategies

 - The development of a vision, goals, and objectives with measurable performance targets.

 - Development of an implementation plan for the defined objectives, including prioritized recommendations for investment of the money Council has set aside to invest in responding to the impacts from and needs of Concord's unsheltered population.

-The Working Group is comprised of nine (9) members: two (2) Concord City Councilmembers, one (1) representative with lived experience of being homeless, one (1) representative from a nonprofit homeless services provider, one (1) substance abuse professional, one (1) mental health professional, one (1) Concord resident and property owner, one (1) representative that is either from Concord's business community or an owner of commercial property in Concord (to be updated by Resolution on January 24, 2023), and one (1) representative that is a veteran homeless services provider.
-For the lived experience, nonprofit homeless services provider, and substance abuse and mental health profession positions, preference shall be given to applicants that are either from or based in Concord.
+The Working Group is comprised of up to eleven (11) members: two (2) Concord City Councilmembers, one (1) representative with lived experience of being homeless, one (1) representative from a nonprofit homeless services provider, one (1) substance abuse professional, one (1) mental health professional, one (1) Concord resident and property owner, one (1) representative that is either from Concord's business community or an owner of commercial property in Concord, one (1) representative that is a veteran homeless services provider, one (1) representative that is from, or has experience working with, the LGBTQI+ community, and one (1) representative that is an active owner or manager of a business based in Concord.
+For the lived experience, nonprofit homeless services provider, substance abuse professional, mental health professional, and LGBTQI+ positions, preference shall be given to applicants that are either from or based in Concord.